remotion-dev/remotion/packages/docs/docs/renderer/render-media.md

 _optional, available from v3.0.11_

 A string defining the absolute path on disk of the browser executable that should be used.
 By default Remotion will try to detect it automatically and download one if none is available.
 If `puppeteerInstance` is defined, it will take precedence over `browserExecutable`.

+### `everyNthFrame?`

+_optional, available from v3.1_

+Renders only every nth frame.
+For example only every second frame, every third frame and so on.
+Only works for rendering GIFs.
+[See here for more details.](/docs/render-as-gif)

 ### `pixelFormat`